 When you feel guilty, mentally step back for a moment and try to identify the source of that guilt.
 At first, this will probably be difficult and take some time of deep reflection; you will do this most effectively if you are in a quiet place with no distractions.
 After you have done it many times, however, it gets much easier and you can do it almost anywhere.
 Once you have identified the source (#1 thru #4 on this list), you can start transforming it.

 BTW, it's not a good idea to obsess over dog brain emotions, even if they are dysfunctional.
-Become proficient at identifying and labeling them, so that you can think about them for a few seconds when they arise, then move on to thinking about other, more interesting things.
+You should become proficient at identifying and labeling them, so that you can think about them for a few seconds when they arise, immediately counteract them with healthier thoughts, then move on to thinking about other, more interesting things.
 After all, you are a human, not a dog.
 Thinking too much about dog brain emotions only feeds them and makes them stronger.

 Guilt that is unrelated to your former Christian beliefs.